realpython/python-guide/docs/writing/gotchas.rst

 ==============

-For the most part, Python aims to be a clean and consistent language that avoid surprises, but there are a few cases where newcomers to the language often get tripped up.
+For the most part, Python aims to be a clean and consistent language that avoids surprises, but there are a few cases where newcomers to the language often get tripped up.

 Some of these are intentional but potentially surprising.
 Some could arguably